 Keeping the strategy practical for me and you

-To keep the strategy practical for investors like us, the authors remove highly illiquid stocks.
+To keep the strategy practical for investors like us, they removed the most illiquid stocks.

 They construct two test portfolios based on two different price filters:

 This, again, is good for us.
 We are able to invest in companies that are small and under the radar.
-In fact, 2/3 of the net-net firms have zero analysts following the company.
+In fact, 2/3 of the net-net firms had zero analysts following the company.

-The entire portfolio of net-net stocks was created on March 1st.
-The stocks were held until the last day of February of the entire year - when all of the stocks in the portfolio were liquidated.
+The entire portfolio of net-net stocks was created on March 1st, held for a year and sold the last day of February the following year.

 The average monthly return for the portfolio with net-net stocks selling for above $5/share was 6.01%.
-To give you some comparison, this is over seven times the return of the S&P 500 which returned only 0.78% monthly over the same time period.
+This is over seven times the return of the S&P 500 which returned only 0.78% monthly over the same time period.

 Why does the net-net strategy do so well - possible explanations?